-In the survey, we ask staff to tell us if they have experienced any barriers to their success at work and what those barriers were.
+In the survey, we ask staff to select from a list, any barriers they have experienced and believe to have hindered their success at work.
 They can select more than one barrier.

 In descending order, the table shows to top 10 answers.